Si.Si.Wiss / SiSiWiss

 taqʷšəblu (Aunt Vi Hilbert) speaks about preserving the ancient "Star Child" story with modern technology.
 She says her Aunt Susie would call this "transferring to another canoe" (often she translanted it as "a different canoe").
 Seattle Nordic Center, October 22, 1992.

-Jerry Kanim - Star husband story
+Jerry Kanim: Star husband story

 In 1955, Snoqualmie chief Jerry Kanim recorded the "Star Husband" story (similar to "Star Child") in the Lushootseed language.
 The vision of taqʷšəblu is coming true.